 Back in the day, the milkman used to show up at your door peddling whole milk, butter, cream, and what-have-you.
 Things seemed easier then.
+We didn’t know the things we know now, like the many Chaga mushroom benefits for example.

 Today, milk and dairy have become the subjects of much debate.
 The Dairy Industry offers different kinds of milk.
 And it has been promoting “A2 milk” as a healthier option than “A1 milk.”
 That’s great.
 But what does it all mean?